Recommendations

 18

-We recommended that appropriate screening be in place to restrict access to magnetic resonance imaging Zones III and IV.
+We recommended that appropriate signage be in place to identify magnetic resonance imaging Zones III and IV.

 Closure Date: